Presentation Tips

 What does your audience need to understand or believe to accept your core message?

-Usually, this is 3-5 main points.
+Aim for 3-5 main points.
 Not 7.
 Not 12.

 Step 3: Add Evidence and Examples